wogscpar/SZZUnleashed/README.md

 ## Output

-The output can then be seen in three different files commits.json, annotations.json and fix\_and\_bug\_introducing\_pairs.json.
+The output can be seen in three different files commits.json, annotations.json and fix\_and\_bug\_introducing\_pairs.json.

 The commits.json file includes all commits that have been blamed to be bug